inside.ewu.edu

 • Applicants go through a pre-approval interview process.

-• All candidates must take the Elementary Education NES 102 and 103 content tests prior to student teaching.
+• EDUC 691 prerequisite: Attempted Elementary Education NES 102 and 103 content tests by November 30.

 • Candidates will participate in a year-long clinical experience in a school.